ClickCease

 Scheduling functionalities are essential for managing appointments and client interactions:

-• AutoNotes: Currently offers scheduling features as "Coming Soon," indicating future enhancements that will integrate scheduling directly into the workflow.
+• AutoNotes: Currently has scheduling features labeled as “Coming Soon,” indicating future enhancements to integrate scheduling into the workflow.

-• Notenetic: Provides established scheduling tools that allow clinicians to manage appointments and reminders effectively.
+• Notenetic: Provides established scheduling tools that enable clinicians to manage appointments and reminders effectively.

 Billing